tylerwillis/super-tortoise/content/pages/index.md

-      Currently, that includes building Unsupervised, investing $2-4m/yr in promising startups, and talking about skill and tool optimism.
+      Currently, that includes building Unsupervised, investing $2-4m/yr in promising startups, and talking about skill and tool optimism via this blog and my podcast.
     actions:
       - label: Learn about Unsupervised
         url: /contact